Last Update: January 28, 2022

-Types of cookies usedOur Website uses both persistent and session cookies.
-A persistent cookie enables our Website to remember you on subsequent visits, resulting in faster and more convenient access to the services or functions offered by our Website.
+Types of cookies usedOur website uses both persistent and session cookies.
+A persistent cookie enables our website to remember you on subsequent visits, resulting in faster and more convenient access to the services or functions offered by our website.
 Persistent cookies stay in your browser until you delete them manually or your browser deletes them on expiry date.
 Session cookies are temporary cookies that are erased when you close your browser.
-A session cookie is essential to ensure the correct functioning of our Website and it is used to manage registration/login and access to the Website's reserved features.
-A complete list of the cookies we use is set out below, which list is subject to change from time to time.
+A session cookie is essential to ensure the correct functioning of our website and it is used to manage registration/login and access to the website's reserved features.
+A list of the cookies we use is set out in the table below, which list is subject to change from time to time.

 List of Cookies

 We may store your personal data physically or electronically with third-party data storage service providers.
-For this purpose, we require non-disclosure agreement and make use of contractual arrangements to ensure those providers to take necessary and appropriate measures to protect that information and to restrict its access or use.
+For this purpose, we require non-disclosure agreements and make use of contractual arrangements to ensure that those providers will take necessary and appropriate measures to protect that information and to restrict its access or use.

-We will not keep personal data longer than is necessary for the purpose for which they were collected, unless required otherwise by the SRC, 2015 SRC IRR, our Rules, other applicable laws, or rules and regulations.
+We will not keep personal data longer than is necessary for the purposes for which they were collected, unless required otherwise by the SRC, 2015 SRC IRR, CMIC Rules, and other applicable laws or rules and regulations.
 We will take reasonable steps to safely destroy or permanently de-identify personal data if it is no longer needed.

 VII.
 Rights as Data Subject under DPAYou have rights as a data subject provided under Section 16 of the DPA and Section 34, Rule VIII of the IRR such as:

-- right to lodge a complaint before the National Privacy Commission in case of violation of your rights.
+- Right to lodge a complaint before the National Privacy Commission (''NPC'') in case of violation of your rights.

-If you want to access, update, or correct inaccuracies in your personal data, or have your personal data removed from our databases under any of the grounds provided above, please email us at firstname.lastname@example.org and we will act on your request unless there are practical, contractual or legal reasons why we cannot process your request.
+If you want to access, update, or correct inaccuracies in your personal data or have your personal data removed from our databases under any of the grounds provided above, please email us at firstname.lastname@example.org and we will act on your request unless there are practical, contractual, or legal reasons why we cannot process or grant your request.
 We also reserve the right to refuse requests which, in our opinion, occur with unreasonable frequency or otherwise are unreasonable.
+You may lodge a complaint before the NPC in case of violation of your rights as data subject.
 For purposes of your request, kindly use the applicable form provided below: